Ayesh/php-timer/README.md

 Attempting to start the timer with a non-scalar key will throw an `\InvalidArgumentException` exception.

 ####Read timer
-After starting the timer, you can read the elapsed time at anytime.
+After starting the timer, you can read the elapsed time at any time.
 Reading the time will not stop the timer.
 You can read the timer, do some expensive calculations, and read again to get the cumulative time.

     Timer::read(); // Default timer.
     Timer::read('default'); // Default timer.